Last updated: April 23, 2025

 Rules on deducting home equity loan interest

-If you take out a loan to serve multiple purposes, only the portion used for remodeling or upgrading your home can be deducted.
-So, for instance, if you paid for medical expenses or a cruise, you cannot deduct the interest on that debt.
+If you take out a home equity loan to serve multiple purposes, only the portion of funds used to buy, build, or substantially improve the home that secures the loan can be considered for mortgage interest deduction.

-Maximum allowances for mortgage loan interest deductions
+Maximum allowances for the home mortgage interest deduction

 LEARN MORE: Is home equity line of credit (HELOC) interest tax deductible?